You can see it...you can experience it...but you won't...believe it.

 - The Twin Sister arrived at the tail end of the Forest People scene, and her romance with the Firefly Boy was thus abrupt; later the scene was retooled to give the performers an aerial strap act that allowed the audience to see them fall in love.

 - With the death of a performer in 2013, Battlefield was temporarily dropped.
 The Slave Cage sequence became the climax, rather than The Centerpiece Spectacular, and the epilogue was extended to make up for lost time (via showing the twins being prepared for the ceremony).
-Battlefield has since been readded after a fashion: The characters in the scene are projected onto the wall with prerecorded footage.
-It's a bit blurry, but better than the alternative.
+Battlefield was then restored by projecting the performers onto the wall, but at the end of 2014 the original version of the sequence was reinstated.

 - Rewritten Pop Version / Rearrange the Song: The last three tracks on the soundtrack album are mostly-English pop songs based on tunes from the score.